UniversalDependencies/docs/workgroups/newdoc/relative_clauses.md

 that way.
 Free relatives are evil!</span>

 ☞ TODO:
+Ohledně free relatives se v práci podívat jednak do Huddleston and Pullum, jednak do nějaké podobně silné autority pro češtinu (Akademická mluvnice nebo Štíchova mluvnice).

+☞ TODO:
 _Koho chleba jíš, toho píseň zpívej._ “Sing the song of those whose bread you eat.”
 (a semantically equivalent English proverb: “Let every man praise the bridge he goes over.”)

+☞ TODO:
+Add examples from languages where the fullest representation of the common argument is in the relative clause and there is nothing in the main clause.